luckylz2git/XiaoYiCamera/wifi_station_mode/README.md

 ~ # cd /
 / # ls

-How to mount as read/write
+How to mount as read/write [wrong]
 / # mount / -o rw,remount